 - Social Policy

 Victoria DeFrancesco Soto is a lecturer at The University of Texas’ LBJ School of Public Affairs, where she was selected as one of UT’s Game Changers.
 She is also a faculty affiliate of the Department of Mexican-American and Latino Studies and the Center for Mexican American Studies.
 Soto received her Ph.D. in political science from Duke University, during which time she was a National Science Foundation Fellow.
 Named one of the top 12 scholars in the country by Diverse magazine, she previously taught at Northwestern University and Rutgers.

-In her research and teaching, Soto brings an interdisciplinary lens to the understanding of American politics and policy.
+In her research and teaching, DeFrancesco Soto brings an interdisciplinary lens to the understanding of American politics and policy.
 Her areas of expertise include immigration, women and politics, political psychology, and campaigns and elections.